joelqp/RLP-ManoMimo/README.md

 ## Universidad Autónoma de Barcelona (UAB)

-We're immensely grateful for the support provided by the Universidad Autónoma de Barcelona, our home institution.
+We're immensely grateful for the support provided by the **Universidad Autónoma de Barcelona**, our home institution.
 The academic knowledge, facilities, and inspiring environment at UAB have been crucial to the success of this project.

 We invite other potential sponsors interested in supporting our project to contact us.